OctopusDeploy/Library/README.md

 * Parameter names should not start with `$`
 * The `DefaultValue`s of `Parameter`s should be either a string or null.
 * `LastModifiedBy` field must be present, and (_optionally_) updated with the correct author
+* Generated JSON under `/step-templates` should not be hand-edited or committed
 * If a new `Category` has been created:
    * An image with the name `{categoryname}.png` must be present under the `src/step-templates/logos` folder
    * The `switch` in the `humanize` function in [`gulpfile.babel.js`](https://github.com/OctopusDeploy/Library/blob/master/gulpfile.babel.js#L92) must have a `case` statement corresponding to it